Chair: Diana Williams

 Diana is a multi-tasker.
-As a mother of four, she manages a professional career (as a Financial Advisor for 25 years) and sits on many boards of directors.
+As a mother of four, she manages a professional career (as a Financial Advisor for 28 years) and sits on many boards of directors.
 She has been active with the DEC fundraisers, involved with the local affiliate and state boards of NAMI (National Alliance on Mental Illness), and is currently serving on the boards of the Salvation Army, Historic Ocala Preservation Society (HOPS), and the Independent Citizens Referendum Oversight Committee (ICROC) for school board tax.
-She has been a member of Kiwanis since 1991, is a member of the Ocala Women’s Network (OWN), helped start the Democratic Woman’s Club, is a former Supreme Court Mediator, and is a member of Friends of Silver Springs State Park.
+She has been a member of Kiwanis since 1991, is a member of the Ocala Women’s Network (OWN), helped start the Democratic Women’s Club, is a former Supreme Court Mediator, and is a member of Friends of Silver Springs State Park.

 Diana believes the plan for moving forward after the election is best expressed by RBG’s quote: “Fight for the things that you are about, but do it in a way that will lead others to join you.”
 She is also of the opinion that we must find common ground, move ahead with compromise, line up qualified candidates to run for office, and engage with more young voters and working groups.

-Richard Perry, the State Committeeman, has almost 16 years of experience on the State Executive Committee where he has served on the Rules Committee drafting a new charter and bylaws for the FDP to make the voting system more equitable.
+Richard Perry, the Treasurer and State Committeeman, has almost 16 years of experience on the State Executive Committee where he has served on the Rules Committee drafting a new charter and bylaws for the FDP to make the voting system more equitable.

 Rick is a native Floridian who has lived in Marion County since 1985.
 He has served on the Board of Directors of The Centers, the Historic Ocala Preservation Society, and the Marion County Bar Association.
 As a pro bono lawyer for Community Legal Services of Mid-Florida, he has represented the poor in cases involving domestic violence, slumlords, and children wrongfully taken by the state or kidnapped across state lines.